 Great meal prep breakfast - You can make a double batch so you have breakfast for days.

 Hassle-free - Assemble all ingredients the night before, leave them to soak and that's it!
-For these tiramisu oats, you're just additionally adding coconut yoghurt to make the 'mascarpone' layer.
+For these creamy tiramisu oats, you're just additionally adding coconut yoghurt to make the 'mascarpone' layer.

 Good source of fibre and protein - And aside from this, there are many health benefits of eating oats.
 If you add extra protein to this recipe (see suggestions below) it'll keep you full for hours.